ivyfung1/symbolfaq/README.md

 8. Key in the password to authorise the transaction.

 **Q** I do not see my XYM in my NEM Wallet.
 What happened?
 **A** NEM and XYM are native currency in 2 different blockchains, NIS1 and Symbol respectively.
 You opt-in using NEM Wallet and need to retrieve your XYM using Symbol Wallet.
 Please refer to [here](https://symbolplatform.com/latest/getting-started-on-symbol/) for other details.

+***Q*** How can I know the importance score of my account?
+***A*** You can search for you account [here](http://explorer.symbolblockchain.io/) and you will see the importance score.
+Or at the desktop wallet, click `Account` on the left and you will see the account info including the importance score on the right.

 # Harvesting